grethasaur/grethasaur/README.md

 👋 Hi, I’m Gretha, I have a background in Psychological Research and currently pursuing a Machine Learning Analyst Diploma.
 Welcome to my GitHub repository!
 Here, I share my journey into the world of machine learning and data analysis.

 ## About Me
-- 💁‍♀️ I'm Gretha, a passionate learner in the field of Machine Learning.
 - 🎓 I'm currently a student, working towards my Machine Learning Analyst Diploma.
 - 🌱 I’m currently focused on learning and improving my knowledge in the following areas:
   - Building and fine-tuning ML models
-  - Transitioning from Google Colab to VScode and Github for more control and flexibility in my projects.
+  - Transitioning from Google Colab to an IDE and Github for more control and flexibility in my projects.

   ## Tech Stack
 - 🖥️ I have experience with the following technologies and languages:
   - Python, R and SPSS.
   - Machine Learning libraries such as numpy, pandas, scipy and scikit-learn
-  - Data visualization tools like Matplotlib, Seaborn, Ggplot2, Plotly Lattice
+  - Data visualization tools like Matplotlib, Seaborn, Ggplot2, Plotly and Lattice
-  - Git and GitHub for version control
+  - Git and GitHub for version control (beginner)
-  - Visual Studio Code for coding and project management
   - Survey collection software such as Qualtrics, Google Forms, SurveyMonkey, Snap, Voxco, Lucid and Cint.

 - 🌱 I’m continuously exploring and expanding my skills in these areas, and I'm open to discussing and collaborating on projects related to these technologies.